cobrateam/splinter/docs/drivers/chrome.rst

    license that can be found in the LICENSE file.

 .. meta::
-    :description: How to use splinter with Chrome webdriver
+    :description: How to use splinter with Chrome WebDriver
     :keywords: splinter, python, tutorial, how to install, installation, chrome, selenium

 ++++++++++++++++
 Chrome WebDriver
 ++++++++++++++++

-Chrome WebDriver is provided by Selenium2.
-To use it, you need to install Selenium2 via pip:
+Chrome WebDriver is provided by Selenium.
+To use it, you need to install Selenium via pip:

 .. code-block:: console